Pornography and neurodisabililty

-However, sex is a basic biological function, and regardless of ability or disability most people experience sexual desires, attractions and feelings.
-Porn can actually be a helpful tool for a person who may not have other avenues for sexual experience – as long as it is ethical, shows consent and doesn’t get in the way of other life functions or activities.
+However, sexuality is a natural biological function for human beings – regardless of ability or disability, most people experience sexual desires and feelings, and it's healthy for tāngata whaiora / people with disabilities to be aware of this.
+Porn can in fact be a helpful tool for a person who may not have other avenues for sexual experience – as long as it is ethical, shows consent and doesn’t get in the way of other life functions or activities.

 The simple fact is that young people will always have unsupervised access to screens – if not theirs, then someone else's.
 This means they can and will almost certainly access porn at some point and when viewed through a lens of neurodisability, it can be confusing and possibly dangerous if they are unprepared and think certain kinds of porn is ok or normal.